Problem Description

 Space and Time Complexity

-Time Complexity: O(n), where n is the length of the string s, since we traverse the string once.
-Space Complexity: O(k), where k is the length of the resulting subsequence, as we store the characters in a stack.
+Time Complexity: O(n), where n is the length of the string s (each character is processed at most once).
+Space Complexity: O(k), as we only keep a subsequence of length k in the stack.

 Solution